Shujie-Xu/Shujie-Xu.github.io/content/research/_index.md

 **The Numbers Game: Effects of Listing Price Formats in Housing Bargaining**
 with Haaris Mateen, Franklin Qian, Ye Zhang, and Tianxiang Zheng

-Examining how round vs. precise listing prices affect housing market outcomes using 80M+ MLS observations.
-*My role:* Text-based seller sorting measure; demographic heterogeneity analysis using HMDA-CoreLogic matched data.
+We examine how round versus precise listing prices shape bargaining power in housing markets by combining 80M+ MLS records with HMDA-CoreLogic matched mortgages.
+I lead the text-based measurement strategy that flags impatient or strategic sellers from listing remarks using Word2Vec embeddings, design the seller sorting index, and run heterogeneity analyses by neighborhood demographics and price segments.
+The goal is to open up the mechanism behind seemingly behavioral pricing rules with evidence grounded in text and administrative data.

 **Enterprise Supply Chain Risk and Network Status**
 with Prof. Yue Tang

-Network centrality and risk exposure using Chinese corporate disclosures (2012-2021).
+We leverage 10,000+ Chinese annual reports to extract firm-year risk language and overlay it onto a directed supply-chain network for all A-share firms.
+My focus is on fusing the text-based risk measure with network centrality to trace how position in the production web insulates firms from external shocks, especially during policy or trade disruptions.

 ---

 ## Research Experience

-**Research Assistant to Prof. Franklin Qian**
-University of North Carolina, Kenan-Flagler Business School | *March 2025 - Present*
-Urban economics, housing markets

-**Research Assistant to Prof. Letian Zhang**
+**Franklin Qian, UNC Kenan-Flagler** · Mar 2025 – present
+Design seller sorting measures, build Word2Vec-based impatience scores for MLS text, and lead HMDA-CoreLogic matching to evaluate demographic heterogeneity.

-Harvard Business School (now Northwestern Kellogg) | *August 2024 - March 2025*
+**Letian Zhang, Harvard Business School / Northwestern Kellogg** · Aug 2024 – Mar 2025
-Political economy, corporate strategy under institutional constraints
-- Constructed database of 600+ political leaders with systematic coding
-- Built text corpus of 9,000+ political speeches
+Built longitudinal database of 600+ political leaders with coded ideology, constraints, and transitions; assembled a multilingual corpus of 9,000+ political speeches for future text analysis on corporate human-capital responses.

-**Research Assistant to Prof. Yue Tang**
-Southwestern University of Finance and Economics | *February 2023 - January 2024*
+**Yue Tang, Southwestern University of Finance and Economics** · Feb 2023 – Jan 2024
-Corporate finance, supply chain networks
-- Co-authored working paper on supply chain risk and network centrality
-- Designed text mining pipeline for Chinese corporate disclosures
+Co-authored the initial draft of a supply-chain risk paper by creating a Chinese-language text-mining pipeline and estimating fixed-effects models tying network centrality to risk exposure.